frakkerman/pricing_parcel_lockers/README.md

  * `run.py` Execute this file using the command line `python3 run.py`.

  * Note that you might have to adapt your root folder's name to `ooh_code`

+ * Note that `hygese.py` requires a slight change when running with `--load_data=True`, this change is indicated in the code

 ## License
 * [MIT license](https://opensource.org/license/mit/)